 This scholarship has been established in honor of Minnesota camp attendee, Geri Hamrock who had a lifelong love of music, theater, science and nature.
 She was a student at Fiddle Pal Camp MN in 2009 and 2011 and had many friends at the camp.
 Geri passed away in November of 2012 at the age of sixteen.

-Two $225 scholarships are available for the MN camp to help aspiring youth musicians whose families would have difficulty affording full price tuition.
-Applications are due January 31 and decisions are made in February.
+$200 scholarships are available for the MN camp to help aspiring youth musicians whose families would have difficulty affording full price tuition.
+Applications are first come, first serve until funds run out.
 All applicants will be notified whether they receive the scholarship or not.

 We would like to thank All Strings Attached for their generous scholarship support.
 ASA serves the string community in the St. Croix River Valley with lessons, instrument sales and repair with shops in Golden Valley and Stillwater.

 We would like to thank Minnesota State College - Southeast Technical for their generous support of our scholarship fund.
 At their campus in Red Wing, Minnesota, they offer an intensive 9-month Violin Repair diploma, with an optional course in Violin Making.
 They also teach Guitar Repair & Building, Guitar Development & Production, and Band Instrument Repair.
 Southeast Technical has a cooperative agreement with McNally Smith College of Music in St. Paul that allows students to transfer one year of our instrument repair program toward a four-year bachelor’s degree.
 Learn more at redwingmusicrepair.org and southeastmn.edu.